MIPS helmet safety

 It is known that the human head is more sensitive to rotational motion than linear motion.

 From an engineering perspective, rotational motion is a combination of rotational energy (angular velocity) and rotational forces (angular acceleration) that both affect the brain and increase the risk for minor and severe brain injuries.
 The reason that the brain is more sensitive to rotational motion is that the brain is very much like water or a gel when it comes to its shear properties.
 The brain, like water, is also incompressible.
+However, the tissue in the brain can stretch when the different parts of the brain moves relatively to each other – as a result of rotational motion.
+This strain in the brain can cause concussions or even worse damages.
 Therefore, a linear motion will not affect the brain as much as a rotational motion.

 Several researchers have linked severe brain injuries like Diffuse Axonal Injury (DAI) and Subdural Hematoma (SDH) to rotational motion transmitted to the brain from angled impacts.